buchandersenn/android-realm-builders/README.md

 * `<class>Builder`
 * `<class>QueryBuilder`

-THE LIBRARY IS STILL A WORK IN PROGRESS.
-NOT YET RELEASED.

 ## Installation

 If you are using version 2.2+ of the Android Gradle plugin, simply include the following